showell/elm-py/README.md

 am I bothering to write this library?
 Well, some of the core Elm code is actually "kernel" code written in JS.
 Also, for the most core pieces of Elm, there are performance advantages to using hand-written Python.
-Also, some of this code may go away once elm-in-elm becomes more mature!  (but we will make sure the behavior remains the same)
+Also, some of this code may go away once elm-in-elm becomes more mature!  (but having these libraries now allows us to make progress until then)

 ### Completed pieces

-The following modules have been ported 100%:
+The following modules have been 100% ported:

 - Basics
 - List